corrode/corrode.github.io/content/blog/lifetimes/index.md

 }
 ```

 This can get out of hand very quickly.
 The function signature is now more complex, and it is harder to understand what the function does.
-It also makes it harder to refactor your code because you have to move the lifetime annotation with it.
+Refactoring gets harder because you have to carry over the lifetime annotations.
 Lifetimes are not free!
 It's very easy to put yourself into a corner where it's hard to make fundamental changes to how your code works.
-Explicit lifetimes should be treated as a last resort because they increase tech debt and alienate beginners.
+As such, explicit lifetimes should be treated as a last resort because they increase tech debt and alienate beginners.

+## Reasons for lifetimes

+Nowadays, I consider it an anti-pattern to prematurely add lifetime annotations to a piece of code without a good reason.
+There's really only two situations where you should add lifetime annotations:

+1. **There is a performance bottleneck**: You found a slow piece of code in your hot path, and you have profiled it and determined that the bottleneck is indeed because of allocations.
+In this case, it could make sense to use lifetimes to avoid allocations.
+(The alternative is to refactor your code to use a better algorithm to avoid the hot path in the first place.)
+2. **Code that you depend on requires lifetime annotations:** There's little you can do about this, other than to look for alternatives that don't require lifetimes.

 ## Don't Be Afraid Of Lifetimes Either